baalsaify/HeartDiseasePredictionApp/readMe.txt

-Go to <https://hdp-application.streamlit.app/> to use the deploed web application
+Go to <https://hdp-application.streamlit.app/> to use the deployed web application